djradon/public-notes/vs.class-vs-individual.md

 ---
 id: x4h93xhzc9ab85h4x3tlfko
 title: Class Vs Individual
-desc: 'aka metaclasses vs superclasses'
+desc: aka metaclasses vs superclasses
-updated: 1720997688765
+updated: 1721075731408
 created: 1716575654799
 ---

 - aka: [[t.phil.type-token-distinction]]
-- Superclasses/supertypes define inheritance relationships between classes.
+- Superclasses/supertypes define inheritance relationships between classes or types.
-- Metaclasses/metatypes (or more accurately, powerclasses/powertypes) define properties of their classes/metainstances
+- Metaclasses/metatypes (or more accurately, powerclasses/powertypes) define properties of their classes/types
   - [[prdct.unified-foundational-ontology.gUFO]] has gufo:Type which is the powerclass

-  -
+## Definitions

+- Only classes have superclasses, while other classifiers have supertypes.
+  - Since Class is also a Classifier, a superclass is always a supertype
+- powertype is a type whose instances are themselves types.

 ## Conclusion